Receive special news and manage your giving online.

 - All Partner Agencies maintain their own food pantries or on-site feeding programs.
 They distribute the groceries or prepared meals to individuals and families in their service area.

-According to the most recent census data, more than one in five Texans is food insecure and has difficulty meeting basic nutritional needs.
+According to the most recent census data, mor than 1 in 6 Central Texans (17.6%) and nearly 1 in 4 Central Texas children are food insecure and has difficulty meeting basic nutritional needs.

 The Food Bank receives food from a variety of national, regional and local sources.
 Quantities of donated food range from full truckloads weighing up to 40,000 pounds to a single 12 oz. can of corn donated at a food drive.
 Most donated food comes from the food industry.

 The Food Bank benefits from packaging errors, revised product formulas, changes in marketing strategies, pending sell-by dates, as well as overproduction or inventory control.
 The United States Department of Agriculture (USDA), through the Farm Bill, is the Food Bank’s primary source of food.
 The USDA provides essential commodities such as beans, rice and peanut butter.